Edited by estrella sacragon, Eng, Lynn

 Feeling lonely has little to do with how many friends are surrounding you.
 It is basically how you feel inside.
 There are some lonely people who rarely interact with people, and there are those that are surrounded with good friends but still don't feel connected.

 A lot of people end up feeling lonely despite having lots of activities and acquaintances.
 Having thousands of friends via social networking sites is not the same as having a special friend who can share a movie with you, or get a cup of coffee during lazy weekend afternoons.

 Factors of Loneliness

-- 1Level of vulnerability to social disconnection.Everybody has a general genetically-set need for a specific amount of social inclusion.
+- 1Everybody has a general genetically-set need for a specific amount of social inclusion.
 The level varies between people.
-When you need for connection is high, chances are, you may have a hard time meeting your needs.Advertisement
+When you need for connection is high, chances are, you may have a hard time meeting your needs.Level of vulnerability to social disconnection.Advertisement

 Can Socializing Ease Feelings of Loneliness?